,

 Tenants reviewing a tenancy agreement

 As a landlord, there may be times when you want to ask your tenant to name a guarantor.
-This helps make sure that the rent gets paid even when tenants are in financial difficulty.
+This can help to make sure that rent and costs for damages are paid even when tenants aren’t able to pay.

-They will also need to meet the tenant’s other obligations and responsibilities when things go wrong.
+They may also need to meet the tenant’s other obligations and responsibilities if things go wrong.

 Guarantors give landlords extra security, but you need to check that they would actually be able to pay.